 Your midwife team comes prepared to handle emergencies: we carry oxygen, resuscitation equipment and may administer certain medications to the mother after the birth of the baby in case of abnormal bleeding.
 We are trained and up-to-date in CPR and Neonatal Resuscitation.

 Post partum care

-The following day, between 24-36 hrs, we return to your home to check on you and baby.
-We will collect the Newborn Metabolic Screen (heel stick) and a copy of the results will be sent to your baby's doctor in about one week.
-We also perform the CCHD screening (Critical Congenital Heart Defects screening) at this visit, which is a quick and painless affair (read here Emerson Rose Foundation for information about this test).
+The day after birth, between 24-36 hrs, I return to your home to check on you and your baby.
+I will collect the Newborn Metabolic Screen (heel stick) the results of which will be sent to your baby's doctor in about one week.
+I also perform the CCHD screening (Critical Congenital Heart Defects screening) at this visit, which is quick and painless (read here Emerson Rose Foundation for information about this test).
 Both tests are mandated by SC State law.
-We will file the birth certificate paperwork for you with instructions on how to obtain a copy.
+I will file the birth certificate paperwork for you and explain how to obtain your copy.

-At six weeks we see you and baby once more for a complete check-up and to say our good-byes.
+Additional visits such as weight-checks may be conducted in your home or my office.
+At six weeks we see each other one last time for a complete check-up and to say our good-byes.

-Throughout pregnancy your body grows an amazing organ, the placenta.
-It sustains your baby in the womb and it is born shortly after baby's arrival, hence the name "afterbirth".
-Before disposing of it, we inspect it carefully and, if you like, we will share this "exam" with you.
-Once this is done you get to decide its fate: there is the option of discarding it, of saving it for burial and perhaps planting a special shrub or tree on top, or to consume it as a supplement through placenta encapsulation.
+While growing your baby, your body also grows the placenta.
+This amazing organ sustains your baby in the womb and it is born shortly after his/her arrival, hence the name "afterbirth".
+Before disposing of it, we inspect it carefully and if you like, we will share this "exam" with you.
+Once this is done you get to decide its fate: discard it, save it for burial and perhaps planting a special shrub or tree on top, or consume it as a supplement (placenta encapsulation).